Getting Started on the UL HPC platform

 - kill your current SSH connection and your terminal

-- re-open your terminal and connect back to the cluster frontend
+- re-open your terminal and connect back to the cluster access server

 re-attach your previous screen session

 (access)$> tmux a # OR tmux attach-session -t 0: